 The inspection team summarised the strengths of TPS Dubai as:

-It can but be hoped that the new Principal, who has come from the Abu Dhabi branch which is currently rated Acceptable, is able to harness the support of his leadership team, staff and community to make the step changes that are needed.
+This is a much shorter (though still challenging) list of recommendations and it is evident that the Principal, who came from the Abu Dhabi branch which is currently rated Acceptable, has been able to harness the support of his leadership team, staff and community to make the step changes that were needed.
+It is to be hoped that this positive direction has been maintained during the period of the pandemic.

-One interesting fact, in relation to the wider community of the school, is that over 600 parents responded to the KHDA's pre-inspection survey - a substantial number.
-Of these, 94% strongly agreed that they were satisfied with the quality of education at TPS Dubai.
+Over 880 parents responded to the KHDA's pre-inspection survey - a substantial number.
+Of these, 92% strongly agreed that they were satisfied with the quality of education at TPS Dubai.
 This should be encouraging for the school's leadership, given that they will be reliant on parental support.

 What about fees?